jhesgodi/docker-node-hapi-grapql-contentful/src/README.md

-# Example of query for pages
+# Example of query for pages on GraphiQL

 {
   pages(id: "page", province: "04") {